actions/github-script/README.md

 - `core` A reference to the [@actions/core](https://github.com/actions/toolkit/tree/main/packages/core) package
 - `glob` A reference to the [@actions/glob](https://github.com/actions/toolkit/tree/main/packages/glob) package
 - `io` A reference to the [@actions/io](https://github.com/actions/toolkit/tree/main/packages/io) package
-- `require` Is available, with some caveats:
-  - The location of the module that runs this action is where the Actions runner downloads the github-script action to, so the `require` passed to your script is actually a proxy that intercepts calls to require relative paths and transforms them into an absolute path in the working directory, instead.
-  - If you want to require an npm module in your working directory, you still need to specify the relative path, including `node_modules`, such as `./node_modules/lodash`.
-  - If for some reason you need the non-wrapped `require`, there is an escape hatch available: `__original_require__` is the original value of `require` without our wrapping applied.
+- `require` A proxy wrapper around the normal Node.js `require` to enable requiring relative paths (relative to the current working directory) and requiring npm packages installed in the current working directory.
+If for some reason you need the non-wrapped `require`, there is an escape hatch
+  available: `__original_require__` is the original value of `require` without our wrapping applied.

 Since the `script` is just a function body, these values will already be defined, so you don't have to (see examples below).